13.6. Using a Class¶

 Play around with modifying and adding properties

-inside and outside of the Student
+inside and outside of the Student class.

 Add a new property inside the

-method.On line 12, change the value of the ID number for
+__init__method.On line 12, change the value of the ID number for

-, then print the new information.On line 15, add the
+dan, then print the new information.On line 15, add the

-and assign it an integer value.
+act_scoreproperty tojessiand assign it an integer value.
 Print this value to check your work.

-Note that line 15 adds the act_score
+Note that line 15 adds the act_score property to the jessi object,

-but this change does NOT affect any other objects created with Student
+but this change does NOT affect any other objects created with Student.

 Note